ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ### nonce

 The attribute "nonce" is used to provide "freshness" quality as to the claims provided in the PkixEvidence message.
 A Presenter requesting a PkixEvidence message MAY provide a nonce value as part of the request.
-This nonce value, if provided, SHOULD be repeated as an attribute within the transaction entity.
+This nonce value, if provided, SHOULD be repeated in the geenrated Evidence as an attribute within the transaction entity.

 This is similar to the attribute "eat_nonce" as defined in {{!RFC9711}}.
 According to that specification, this attribute may be specified multiple times with different values.
 However, within the scope of this specification, the "nonce" value can be specified only once within a transaction.